serialport/node-serialport/README.md

 The write operation is non-blocking.
 When it returns, data may still have not actually been written to the serial port.
 See `drain()`.

 Some devices like the Arduino reset when you open a connection to them.
-In these cases if you immediately write to the device they wont be ready to receive the data.
-This is often worked around by having the Arduino send a "ready" byte that your node program waits for before writing.
+In such cases, immediately writing to the device won't prepare them to receive the data.
+You can work around this by having the Arduino send a "ready" byte that your node program waits for before writing.
 You can also often get away with waiting around 400ms.

 Even though serialport is a stream, when writing it can accept arrays of bytes in addition to strings and buffers.
 This extra functionality is pretty sweet.